AIMotionLab-SZTAKI/AIMotionLab-Virtual/README.md

 ## Installation
 1. Create and activate a virtual environment

-2. Prerequisite for motioncapture (haven't been able to get it to work on windows):
+2. Prerequisite for motioncapture library (haven't been able to get it to work on windows):
 ```
 $ sudo apt install libboost-system-dev libboost-thread-dev libeigen3-dev ninja-build
 ```